Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 #7 – Build A Community Around You and Your Book

 Great authors and successful authors don’t just write a book.
-They build a community of readers around their books, which sets them up for success when they release additional books.
+They build a community of readers around their books.
+This can position them for success when they release future books.
+You want your community of readers to be eagerly anticipating your next book.
+Not only that, but you want them talking to other people.
+Building a healthy community is an effective way to market future books.

-It can be one of the most difficult and challenging marketing tasks, but investing time and resources into building an avid and enthusiastic community of readers around you will help set you up for future success.
+It can be one of the most challenging marketing tasks, but investing time and resources in building an avid, enthusiastic community of readers around you will set you up for future success.
+Interacting with your community of readers is an essential step in the process.
+Social media groups, websites, and fan pages are the perfect way to do this.
+It’s not easy, but nothing about being a successful author ever is.

 #8 – Seek Out Free Marketing Opportunities

 There are a lot, and I mean a lot, of free marketing opportunities and ways that you can market both yourself as an author and your book.
-Many authors believe that marketing their book is the hardest part of self-publishing and also the most time-consuming, and they’re not wrong.
+Many authors believe that marketing their book is the most complex and time-consuming part of self-publishing, and they’re not wrong.
 Often, the hard work starts once you hit the publish button.

-Some free marketing opportunities include author interviews, podcasts, guest posting, author takeovers, in-person readings, pop-ups, and so much more.
+Some free marketing opportunities include author interviews, podcasts, guest posts, author takeovers, in-person readings, pop-ups, and more.
 Just like you, there’s an author out there looking to promote their book, and by working with authors in similar genres, you can both mutually gain new followers.

 #9 – Build An Email List

-Building an email list not only applies to authors, and it’s nothing new, but it could be one of your most productive projects.
+Building an email list is not only for authors.
+It’s also nothing new, but it could be one of your most productive projects.
 If someone reads one of your books and enjoys it, having their email means that you can contact them when you release a new book, look for reviews, and advise them about what books you’re currently working on.

 #10 – Listen to Your Editor